- Miranda, after Andy refers to fashion as "this stuff":

 - Nigel, a few seconds later, when Andy complains that she gets no credit for her work:

 Andy, be serious.
 You're not trying.
 You are whining.
 What is it that you want me to say?
 Do you want me to say "Poor you, Miranda's picking on you, poor you, poor Andy."
 Hm?
 Wake up, Six.
 She's just doing her job.
 Don't you know that you're working at the place that published some of the greatest artists of the century?
 Holston.
 Lagerfeld.
 De la Renta.
 And what they did, what they created, is greater than art.
 Because you live your life in it. ...Well, maybe not you, but some people.
 You think this is just a magazine?
 This isn't just a magazine.
 This is a shining beacon of hope for...
-I don't know, let's say a young boy growing up in Rhode Island with six brothers, and pretending to go to soccer practice while reading Runway under the covers at night with a flashlight.
+I don't know, let's say a young boy growing up in Rhode Island with six brothers, and pretending to go to soccer practice when he's really going to sewing class and reading Runway under the covers at night with a flashlight.
 You have no idea how many legends have walked these halls, and what's worse, you don't care.
 Because this place, where so many would die to work, you only deign to work.
 And you wonder why she doesn't kiss you on the forehead and give you a gold star on your homework at the end of the day.
 Wake up, sweetheart.

 - Emily, when she finds out Andy is going to Paris instead of her: